October 23, 2014

 Can You Afford to Pay Back All of Your Debt?

 If the answer to this question is YES, then a debt management plan may work for you.
-In a DMP you usually receive a reduced interest rate and make only one monthly payment, but it will still result in the full amount of your debt coming out of your pocket.
+In a DMP, you usually receive a reduced interest rate and make only one monthly payment, but it will still result in the full amount of your debt coming out of your pocket.
 You also have to pay fees to the debt management company in addition to your debt.
 For most with serious debt issues, a DMP doesn’t make sense.

-If the answer is NO, then an attorney negotiated debt settlement may be a better option for you.
-A negotiated debt settlement is one of the few alternatives to bankruptcy where you do not pay the full amount of your debt.
-In a debt settlement your attorney will negotiate the pay-off amount with each creditor.
+If the answer is NO, then an attorney-negotiated debt settlement may be a better option for you.
+A negotiated debt settlement is one of the few alternatives to bankruptcy, where you do not pay the full amount of your debt.
+In a debt settlement, your attorney will negotiate the pay-off amount with each creditor.
 In those negotiations, the focus is on the actual principal amount of the debt.
-A skilled negotiator can reduce your payoff to a fraction of the original balance.
-And a licensed attorney can defend you if you are sued.
+A skilled negotiator can reduce your payoff to a fraction of the original balance, and a licensed attorney can defend you if you are sued.

-How Well Can You Self Manage?
+How Well Can You Self-Manage?

-A well run debt settlement program requires some self-management, but the whole idea is to pay the creditor much less than the creditor wants.
+A well-run debt settlement program requires some self-management, but the whole idea is to pay the creditor much less than the creditor wants.
 The payment schedule is made based on your financial capabilities.
-In a debt settlement program you are able to save up a lump sum amount to pay in full settlement of your debts, usually a fraction of the original balance.
+In a debt settlement program, you are able to save up a lump sum amount to pay in full settlement of your debts, usually a fraction of the original balance.
 In doing so, you eliminate the debt and avoid bankruptcy.

 What Will Happen in Your Life in the Next 3 to 5 Years?

-This is generally how long a DMP takes to complete, so if you enroll in a DMP you better have the answer to this question, or a large backup savings account.
-While you are enrolled in a DMP you are required to close all of your credit accounts and you are no longer allowed to open any new credit.
+This is generally how long a DMP takes to complete, so if you enroll in a DMP, you better have the answer to this question or a large backup savings account.
+While you are enrolled in a DMP, you are required to close all of your credit accounts, and you are no longer allowed to open any new credit.

 Learn More About Debt Management Plans and Debt Settlement Plans